- The impact of coronavirus on shipping from China has also exposed just how heavily the world relies on Chinese manufacturing

 While it’s certainly a good alternative, Mexico has a safety issue that keeps foreign companies from investing in the country.
 Kidnappings, drug cartels, and personal protection scams are all serious issues that deter foreign investment and manufacturing in the country.

 On the other side of the world, Vietnam produces only a fraction of what China’s capable of; it also has a production workforce of 55 million compared to China’s 800 million.
 The country’s infrastructure is also not as developed as China’s.
 Shanghai deals with 40 million containers a year; Saigon Port (Vietnam’s largest) only manages 6.15 million.
 Additionally, border compliance takes double the time here that it does in China, and there’s a risk of frequent worker strikes.

 In Malaysia, political instability can be a deterrent to foreign investors.
 And, since the country’s minimum wage is double China’s, labor costs are far more expensive, too.

 Conversely, India’s main issue is a lack of good infrastructure.
 It ranks lower than China on several factors including customs, logistics competence, tracking, and timeliness.
 A decentralized government system also complicates doing business, and bad worker conditions are a serious consideration for companies who don’t want to deal with a PR disaster.

 - How much do I move?: All products have two life stages in manufacturing - development and mass production.
 So the question is, when do you move?
-Before you develop a new product, so the entire lifecycle happens in one country?
+Before developing a new product, does the entire lifecycle happen in one country?
 Or once you’ve perfected the product and want to begin mass production?